RibirX/Ribir/ROADMAP.md

 This milestone aims to stabilize the theme API, simplify type conversion, and facilitate the development of widgets with dynamic themes.

-- [ ] Simplify type conversion.
+- [x] Simplify type conversion.
   We've over-engineered some aspects of type conversion, which has actually increased the learning curve for users and reduced error readability.
 For instance, the conversion of `DeclareInit` and the nested conversion of `Template`.
 The downside is that more explicit conversions will be required when using them.
+- [x] Implement a provider widget that can exports a state to its subtree, allowing widgets in its subtree to query the state using context.
+- [x] Simplify the theme system API to enhance user-friendliness.
+- [ ] Include additional built-in paint style widgets that will be inherited by descendants, such as `TextStyle` and `Foreground`.
+- [ ] Implement a mechanism to enable sharing styles between widgets, akin to the `class` attribute in HTML.

+## Widgets Library And Storybook (v0.5)

 - [ ] In-depth widget guide, explaining how widgets work and how to create custom widgets.
-- [ ] Implement a provider widget that can exports a state to its subtree, allowing widgets in its subtree to query the state using context.
-- [ ] Simplify the theme system API to enhance user-friendliness.

-### Widgets Library And Storybook (v0.5, July 2024)

 - [ ] Production level widgets library with the basic widgets
 - [ ] Complete the basic and material themes
 - [ ] storybook to display all widgets, allowing user interaction
-- [ ] mobile platform basic support (iOS, Android)

 ## Backlog